THUNLP-MT/Brote/README.md

 export TASKID='please set the case id (from 1 to 5), or use the string 'all'(lowercase)' CUDA_VISIBLE_DEVICES=$CUDAID python test.py $TASKID
 ```
+Please note that the input data format matters.
+If you cannot obtain similar results as mentioned in our paper, please try to modify the instruction template, especially for those aligning image tokens to the image representation.

 ## Example
 <img src="./figures/git_showcase.png" alt="Image" width="600">